AT&T Presents: Untold Stories: FAQs

 I am a screenwriter, but no director/producer is attached to my project yet.
 Do I qualify?

-No. Projects need to have a director attached, and we strongly encourage also attaching a producer to the project.
+No. Projects need to have a director and at least one producer attached.

 I have previously directed two feature films.
 Do I qualify for the award?

-The qualifying director will be required to pitch in New York at the start of the 2021 Tribeca Film Festival.
+The qualifying director will be required to pitch in New York at the start of the 2023 Tribeca Festival.
 It is encouraged to pitch with a producer as well, and pitches can be presented in teams of one or two.

 Yes.
-You are required to premiere at the 2022 Tribeca Film Festival and not before.
+You are required to premiere at the 2024 Tribeca Festival and not before.
 There is no guarantee you will be in competition, but the programming team will seriously consider the project once you submit a rough cut.
+You are encouraged to submit to film festivals that occur after Tribeca as well.

 Am I allowed to submit more than one project?

-No. We encourage filmmakers to select their strongest project.
+We encourage writers/directors to select their strongest project.
 You are, however, eligible to hold a different role on another applicant’s project.

 If selected, what is the format of the pitch?

-The pitch will be to a jury of industry professionals and may be livestreamed on Tribeca and AT&T social channels.
+Finalists will be required to film a portion of their pitches in advance, with support from the Tribeca team.
+The pitch will be to a jury of industry professionals and that content will be shared on Tribeca and/or AT&T social channels.
 The pitch should be no longer than 10 minutes and there will be five minutes for questions from the jury.
-You are allowed a look book, mood reel, sizzle or previous work that is CLEARED for livestream.
+You are allowed a look book, mood reel, sizzle or previous work that is cleared for distribution.

 Will the jurors review my project before the pitch?

-The jurors will be given material (application, script, budget) to review before the pitch.
-You will be given the opportunity to send updated materials to the jury.
+The jurors will be given materials (application, script, budget) to review before the pitch.
+If selected as a finalist, you will be given the opportunity to send updated materials to the jury.

 When will the winner be decided?

-Deliberations will immediately follow the pitch, and the jury’s decision will be announced at a luncheon hosted by AT&T and Tribeca.
+Deliberations will immediately follow the pitch, and the jury’s decision will be announced at an event hosted by AT&T and Tribeca.
 One project will be awarded $1,000,000, and the remaining four projects will receive $10,000 for further development and production.

 What does the winning filmmaker need to do to receive the award money?

-What do the four projects need to do to receive the $10,000 grant money?
+What do the four projects need to do to receive the $10,000 award money?

 Filmmakers will sign an agreement with Tribeca for a one-time payment of the $10,000 grant to either an LLC or an individual.
-The filmmaker(s) will receive the grant eight to 10 weeks after the pitch.
+The filmmaker(s) will receive the grant ten to twelve weeks after the pitch.

 Can the winning filmmaker receive any additional financing or funding?

-Filmmakers may accept additional funding with respect to the film; however, such funding cannot grant any ownership rights or license rights in contravention of AT&T’s exclusive distribution rights.
+Filmmakers may accept additional funding with respect to the film; however, such funding cannot grant any ownership rights or license rights.
 Examples of additional funding permitted include crowd-source campaigns, grants, donations through a fiscal sponsor or in-kind donations.

 Are there any stipulations on how I spend my grant if selected?